-For when you don’t want to run, Chamonix offers a free bus to visitors.
-This runs the length of the valley and is great if you are running one way, and get tired or plan to do a one-way run and not a loop.
+The bus route runs the length of the valley and is great if you are running one way, and get tired or plan to do a one-way run and not a loop.
 Details here: Chamonix Transport.

 Our favourite Chamonix running trails

 It’s hard to pick favourite running trails in Chamonix because everywhere is beautiful and offers something different…

 - As a good starting point, the Petit Balcon Nord & Sud are great tree-lined paths (especially if it’s a wet day), and the Grand Balcon Nord & Sud offer some stunning views.

 - Col Balme and the trails up to there offer great challenges and views, but are exposed so best on calm, dry days.

 - Finally, it would be remiss not to mention the famous ‘Vertical Kilometer’ route, which we have written more about in this post: Chamonix Vertical Kilometer.